 In a nutshell, this means:

 - Third-party pixels are now officially, completely dead on iOS devices.
 They simply will not work in any circumstances, full stop.

 - The local storage workaround for this is now capped to a 7 day window.
 (Meaning that if the user goes more than 7 days between when a click puts a user on the site, and them going back to the site, attribution gets snapped at that point.)
 It means that the max attribution window for mobile web offers is now 7 days.

-Does this change soften our stance on the JS SDK (our cookieless tracking solution) as the preferred tracking method?
+Does this change soften our stance on the JavaScritpt SDK, what’s known as our cookieless tracking solution, as the preferred tracking method?
 Nope.
 It’s still way better than pixels (which just flatly won’t work here).
 The ultimate recommendation is postbacks, but not everyone can support that.

 Apple’s most recent Intelligent Tracking Prevention updates:

 - ITP 3.0 (the subject of this post, which some people are calling “ITP 3.0,” even though the 3.0 is not part of its official name)